bcao4/CS554_Final_Project/README.md

     6. Once in the folder, run "npm install" to install all dependencies
     7. Run "npm start" once everything has finished installing

-The live site deploted on Heroku can be accessed here: https://cryptotracker-exchange.herokuapp.com/
+The live site deployed on Heroku can be accessed here: https://cryptotracker-exchange.herokuapp.com/